Video Search Architecture Overview#

 Key Components and Their Roles#

-• What it is: Inference microservices are the embeddings, VLM (if used), and reranker microservices that run the chosen models on the hardware, optimally.
+• What it is: Inference microservices are the embeddings and reranker microservices that run the chosen models on the hardware, optimally.

 • How it is used: Each microservice uses OpenAI* APIs to support their functionality.
 The microservices are configured to use the required models and are ready.
 The Video Search backend accesses these microservices in the LangChain* application which creates a chain out of these microservices.